Tāmati Wāka Nene: Nene's defeat of Heke on 12 June 1845 at Pukenui

-After the successful defence of Puketutu Pā on the shores of Lake Ōmāpere, Hone Heke returned to his pā at Te Ahuahu.
+After the successful defence of Puketutu Pā on the shores of Lake Ōmāpere, Hōne Heke returned to his pā at Te Ahuahu.
 Te Ahuahu was a short distance from both Heke's Pā at Puketutu and the site of the later Battle of Ōhaeawai.
 Some days later he went on to Kaikohe to gather food supplies.
 During his absence one of Tāmati Wāka Nene's allies, the Hokianga chief, Makoare Te Taonui (the father of Aperahama Taonui), attacked and captured Te Ahuahu.
 This was a tremendous blow to Heke's mana or prestige, obviously it had to be recaptured as soon as possible.

 The ensuing battle was a traditional formal Māori conflict, taking place in the open with the preliminary challenges and responses.
 By Māori standards, the battle was considerably large.
 Heke mustered somewhere between 400 and 500 warriors while Tāmati Wāka Nene had about 300 men.
-Hone Heke lost at least 30 warriors.
+Hōne Heke lost at least 30 warriors.
 Hugh Carleton (1874) provides a brief description of the battle: